What Is Crohn’s Disease?

 Crohn’s Disease at Seattle Children’s

-Seattle Children’s has a special IBD Program to care for children with this complex condition.
+Seattle Children’s has a special IBD Center to care for children with this complex condition.

 Seattle Children’s offers advanced treatments for children with Crohn’s disease that are not offered everywhere.
 These include: